FrederickGeek8/nyuclasses-resource-archive/README.md

 ![A screenshot of the Resources tab on a class](screenshots/resource_screenshot.png)

+**New: Download the a web archive of NYU Classes using this tool**: https://github.com/FrederickGeek8/nyuclasses-web-archive

 ### Grabbing the code

 You can get a copy of this code by